begilbert-sys/C-Sudoku-Solver/README.md

 squares[3] &= ~(i << 7)
 ```

-Now we have to do this for every empoty tile on the board.
+Now we have to do this for every empty tile on the board.

 ### Backtracking